GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

   * ``Cargo.toml`` provides the Rust package configuration
   * A sample executable driver ``src/main.rs`` (if no explicit ``--entry`` is specified)

+The sample driver is not generated when ``--user-state`` is specified, because constructing the custom state is the responsibility of the embedding program.

 To build the generated parser:

 .. code-block:: bash